lelou6666/nimbus-docs/phantom/faq.rst

 The provisioner is an internal component of the scaling service that communicates with compute clouds.
-The task of the Provisioner is to deploy and contextualize VMs, terminate them as needed, and keep track of the Lifecycle State
+The task of the Provisioner is to deploy and contextualize VMs, terminate them as needed, and keep track of the Life cycle State

 What is the DTRS?
 =================